 Thanks to the generosity of so many of the citizens of Ashland, we currently staff two K-9 Teams.
-In April of 2011 K-9 Carlos retired.
-He was replaced with K-9 Eto and his partner, Officer Arron Welch.
-Later, we were able to bring on board a second K-9, Fello.
-He is partnered with Officer Craig Kiley.
+In April of 2011, K-9 Carlos retired and was replaced with K-9 Eto and his partner, Officer Arron Welch.
+Later, we were able to bring on board a second K-9, Fello, who is partnered with Officer Craig Kiley.

-Since the unit has been organized, the dogs and handlers have been responsible for a variety of criminal arrests, narcotics arrests and seizures of cash and property.
-Some of the most notable have been a seizure of $12,000 and the seizure of more than two pounds of marijuana.
+Our K-9s are trained to detect narcotics and perform patrol tasks such as building and area searches, tracking, evidence recovery, handler protection and criminal apprehension.
+Since the beginning of the program, our K-9s have been instrumental in apprehending an armed robbery suspect, solving a string of daytime burglaries, locating narcotics, finding abandoned weapons, and stopping the abduction of a young girl from her home while she was sleeping.
+The dogs and handlers have also been responsible for a variety of criminal arrests, narcotics arrests and seizures of cash and property.
+A couple of the most notable included a seizure of $12,000 and the seizure of more than two pounds of marijuana.

 A special THANK YOU to Lloyd and Norma Wygant for their generous donation to the K-9 program.
-If not for their magnanimity we would not have Eto and two hard working K-9 Teams!
+If not for their magnanimity we would not have Eto and two hard-working K-9 Teams!

-Thank you to Bill and Patti Schumaker for their gift to our K-9 Fund, you are true friends of the Ashland Police Division, and thank you to all the people who donated during our K-9 Fund Drive, without you our community would not have the opportunity to have Eto and Fello.
+Thank you to Bill and Patti Schumaker for their gift to our K-9 Fund, you are true friends of the Ashland Police Division, and thank you to all the people who donated during our K-9 Fund Drive, without you, our community would not have the opportunity to have Eto and Fello.